analogjs/analog/apps/docs-app/docs/integrations/ionic/index.md

 3. Disable SSR completely

    - Disable SSR in the `vite.config.ts` file.
-This will disable SSR in your whole app but **will eliminate the flickering**.
+This **will eliminate the flickering** but you will lose all the benefits of having SSR in your app.

      ```ts
      plugins: [